-441d-u-2 or 4 PRIVATE APPLIED MUSIC: JAZZ.
+441d-u-2 or 4 PRIVATE JAZZ.

-d. jazz bass j. jazz percussion m. jazz trumpet q. jazz voice i. jazz saxophone k. jazz piano n. jazz trombone u. jazz guitar
+d. bass j. percussion m. trumpet q. voice i. saxophone k. piano n. trombone u. guitar

 Individual instruction in performance of various jazz styles.
 Offered at the 400 and 500 levels in the areas listed.
-Credit is given at 2 or 4 hours per semester on each level.
-May be repeated each semester of graduate study.
-Performance majors usually take 4 hours per semester on the 500 level.
-Music education majors usually take 2 hours per semester on the 500 level; all students studying a secondary instrument or voice do so for 2 hours credit on the 400 level.
-Prerequisites: audition; consent of instructor.
+Credit is given at 2 or 4 hours at each level.
+Consult with adviser for details of credit requirements.
+May be repeated for two semesters.
+Students with concentration in performance usually take 4 hours.
+Concentration in music education and all secondary concentrations usually take 2 hours.
+Prerequisites: audition, consent of instructor.

-442a, b-3,3 COUNTERPOINT. (a) Renaissance and Baroque; (b) Modern contrapuntal techniques.
+442 -3 COUNTERPOINT.
+Sixteenth and Eighteenth Century contrapuntal techniques.
 Prerequisite: MUS 225b or consent of instructor.

-460a,b-2,2 OPERA WORKSHOP.
+460a,b-1 or 2 OPERA WORKSHOP.
 Skills, techniques, and literature used in performance and production of operatic scenes, operas, operettas.
-May be repeated to a maximum of 4 hours.
+May be repeated to a maximum of 16 hours.